All Episodes

 And I think that those will be real cases.

-I think it's a very high bar that the statute that he was charged under in Georgia.
+I think it's a very high bar that the statute that he was charged under in Georgia, it's very hard bar to meet.

-It's a very hard bar to meet how do you I I would argue having interviewed Donald Trump as often as I have that he passed a lie detector test if you asked him if he still believed it today that he won that won the 2020 election.
+I would argue, having interviewed Donald Trump as often as I have, that he passed a lie detector test if you asked him if he still believed it today that he won the 2020 election.

-These these comments aren't going to be limited to Tanya Chuckkin in that court.
+These comments aren't going to be limited to Tanya Chuck and in that court.

-Bosberg has called Trump a charlatan from the bench that that an appeals court would say this case does not belong here.
+Boesberg has called Trump a charlatan from the bench that an appeals court would say, this case does not belong here.

-I I I just hope Trump's deep uh defense team is is looking at this 'cause I think it's really potential fertile ground.
+I just hope Trump's defense team is looking at this because I think it's really potential fertile ground.

 You are correct.